Under Nevada’s “search and seizure” laws, law enforcement officers must have:

 - You exhibit physical symptoms of inebriation (such as red eyes and the smell of alcohol or marijuana).

-If the officer reasonably suspects that you are under the influence, he or she may detain you for an investigation.
+If the peace officer reasonably suspects that you are a drunk driver, he or she may detain you for an investigation.
 A Nevada DUI investigation typically involves:

 - Questions about where you have been and whether you have been drinking or using drugs;